Interpretable Responsibility Sharing as a Heuristic for Task and Motion Planning: Experiments

 For baseline comparison and ablation studies, we constructed a dataset using the process explained in Section \ref{dataset} and performed randomized split testing, repeated across 5 different random seeds, including all tasks collectively.
+In all experiments, we fix the ORS repetition parameter to $\beta = 10$, corresponding to the upper end of the stable range identified in our preliminary tuning (we observed that $\beta \in [5,10]$ yields similar validation performance, while smaller values lead to less stable rule sets across runs).

 We then calculated the following evaluation metrics on test scenarios: Effort, Accuracy, Precision, Recall, F1-Score, Confidence, and Interpretability.
 Effort is measured by the total unit displacements of the robot's joints in the environment required to complete the task.
 Accuracy, Precision, Recall, and F1-Score metrics were used to measure decision-making performance in terms of using IRS as a heuristic.
 Confidence and Interpretability are used to assess the quality and explainability of the proposed model and existing interpretable methods.
 Findings are reported as the mean and standard deviation across the folds.

+To specifically assess the reliability of individual symbolic rules generated by the models, we define a \textbf{Rule Confidence} score, $\mathrm{Conf}(r)$.
+This score estimates the conditional probability that a rule's prediction is correct given that its antecedent holds.
+Formally, let $D_{\text{val}}$ denote the validation split, and let $\varphi_r(x_i)\in\{0,1\}$ indicate whether the antecedent of rule $r$ is satisfied on instance $x_i$.
+Let $h_r(x_i)$ be the label predicted by $r$, and $y_i$ the ground-truth label.
+We calculate confidence as the empirical precision on the covered validation instances:

+where $\varepsilon>0$ is a small constant for numerical stability.
+It is important to note that $\mathrm{Conf}(r)$ evaluates the rule at the aggregate level (the posterior reliability).
+It does not assign weights to individual conditions within the antecedent; rather, the relative importance of specific features and conditions is encoded intrinsically during the rule generation phase, via multi-head attention scores in CARL~\cite{he2023correlation} and Gradient Grafting weights in RRL~\cite{wang2021scalable}.
+Therefore, $\mathrm{Conf}(r)$ serves as a post-hoc measure of the resulting rule's quality rather than a feature importance metric.